 The Treasury Executive Office for Asset Forfeiture (TEOAF), which provides management oversight of the Fund, falls under the auspices of the Under Secretary for Terrorism and Financial Intelligence.
-TEOAF's organizational structure includes the Fund Director, Legal Counsel, and three Assistant Directors for; Financial Management, Policy & Administration, and Strategic Planning.
+TEOAF's organizational structure includes a Director, Deputy Director, Legal Counsel, and three Assistant Directors for; Financial Management, Policy & Administration, and Strategic Planning.
 Functional responsibilities are delegated to various team leaders.
-TEOAF is located in Washington, D.C., and currently has 26 authorized full time equivalent positions.
+TEOAF is located in Washington, D.C., and currently has 28 authorized full time equivalent positions.